Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **315PRO STAGE**:
 For ultimate boy idols.
 Based on THE iDOLM@STER SideM: LIVE ON ST@GE!

+**RGB Chroma**:
+Illuminated with RGB lighting, for a clean, unwavering look.
+Inspired by the Razer Chroma RGB lighting system.

 **ultralight++ (ultralight Plus Plus)**:
 A faithful remake of the judgment graphics of ultralight, a bare-bones StepMania theme by freem.

 **Colorfully Sekai**:
-A familiar girl with long, turquoise twintails approaches to a stage.
+A familiar girl with long, turquoise twintails approaches.
 Based on Project Sekai: Colorful Stage! feat.
 Hatsune Miku.

 **Octuple Beat Stories**:
 Based on 8 beat story.